elenderg/PAL-1000/instruções de compilação.md

 `Abort with "I expected a term hereabouts but all I found was '" then the rider's token then "'." and the rider.`

-178. This guy deals with terms that have a minus sign in front of them:` - `
+178. This guy deals with terms that have a minus sign in front of them:

 `To compile a term given a rider (negated term):`